Eli White uses glove, bat to lead Rangers past Rays - NewsBreak

 The Rays trimmed their deficit to 2-1 in the second inning.
 Taylor Walls walked and scored on Vidal Brujan’s sacrifice fly.

-In the second inning, Smith singled in his first MLB at-bat.
+In the second inning, Smith singled in his first big-league at-bat.
 He scored on White’s second homer.

 Heim’s blast came in the third inning.

-Note: EditorsNote: adds city in lede; rewords fifth graf